"Heroes" (album): Studio and personnel

-Most of the album was recorded with the same personnel as its predecessor Low, with Alomar, George Murray and Dennis Davis as the core band.
+Most of the album was recorded with the same personnel as its predecessor Low, with Carlos Alomar, George Murray and Dennis Davis as the core band.
 Bowie played piano, having gotten significantly more experience playing the instrument during his time with Pop.
-An addition to the lineup was guitarist Robert Fripp, formerly of the band King Crimson, who was recruited at Eno's suggestion.
+An addition to the lineup was the guitarist Robert Fripp, formerly of the band King Crimson, who was recruited at Eno's suggestion.
 The guitarist recalled: "I got a phone call [from Brian Eno] when I was living in New York in July 1977.
 He said that he and David were recording in Berlin and passed me over.
 David said, 'Would you be interested in playing some hairy rock 'n' roll guitar?'
 I said, 'Well, I haven't really played for three years – but, if you're prepared to take a risk, so will I.' Shortly afterward, a first-class ticket on Lufthansa arrived."
 Upon his arrival to the studio, Fripp sat down and recorded lead guitar parts for tracks he had never heard before.
 He also received little guidance from Bowie, who had yet to write lyrics or melodies.
 Fripp completed all his guitar parts in three days.
 Fripp's playing received significant praise from Visconti and Eno, who were impressed with Fripp's ability to play for songs he had never heard before with such "virtuosity".
-According to biographer Nicholas Pegg, Fripp was not Bowie's first choice.
+According to the biographer Nicholas Pegg, Fripp was not Bowie's first choice.
 Michael Rother of the German band Neu! had originally been approached to contribute, but shortly before the sessions began, he was contacted by an unknown person and informed that Bowie had changed his mind, although later interviews with Bowie suggested otherwise.